 My personal favorite cold weather comforting measure is to pack the feet with a warmed poultice or pine tar packing, wrap in a few layers of heavy plastic wrap and boot them.
 Ahh.

 The benefits go beyond pampering.
-The goal here is to minimize the effects of normal aging and cold weather on your senior so he or she can enjoy yet another Spring.
+The goal here is to minimize the effects of cold weather on your senior so he or she can enjoy yet another Spring.

 Eleanor Kellon, VMD